Understanding local demand key to regional growth

 It was also important to look at how a region was coming together to promote itself and its product.

 “As a regional airport, I find it’s really important that we’re one of the catalysts and we can bring the region together,’’ he said.

 Airbiz senior consultant Cally Ward told the audience to view regional demand as a pie chart that cut two ways, with both locals and visitors.

 “And then within that it’s reasons for travel – it’s leisure, business and then visiting friends and relatives, VFR,’’ she said.

 “But if you always think of six slices of pie they will be radically different for each individual airport.

 “If you’re an end-of-line destination, just over half of your passengers would be locals because you’re always going to favour that outbound and you’re always trying to claw back that leakage if you’re in Peter’s position and retain as much as that originating traffic as you can.

 “And you’re always looking to buddy up with your hub airport because they can provide you with that connectivity that is going to retain your local traffic.

 “Then there are unique examples like FIFO and construction activity that create peaks and troughs and oddities, unique aspects within the market.”

 Ward said other factors would include the size of the local population, key industries, demand drivers and tourism assets.
-She advised regional centres not to underestimate some of their tourism assets.

 “You might have a lot of assets in your tow that are mum and dad operations that are currently focused on the drive market,” she said.